knative/docs/docs/serving/using-a-tls-cert.md

         !!! warning
             Take note of the namespace and secret name.
 You will need these in future steps.

     1. Contour requires you to create a delegation to use this certificate and private key in different namespaces.
-This can be done by creating the following resource:
+You can create this resource by running the command:

          ```yaml
+         kubectl apply -f - <<EOF
          apiVersion: projectcontour.io/v1
          kind: TLSCertificateDelegation
          metadata: